-DEVELOPMENT CAPACITY Comments Accommodates Space Program and Parking Requirements 3 Appears to have 10 developable acres just south of the Senior Center adjacent to NE McDaniel Lane, that have the depth and breadth needed for a facility plan.
-(10 Developable Acres) Opportunity for shared parking with Senior Center Expansion Potential (Ability to expand 1-5Acres) 2 Expansion would probably need to occur eastward further into the existing tree stands of the existing park, and would be limited by the parcel configuration.
-Optimal and Effective Use of Site Assumes best use of site Prioritization of preserving existing park land 0 Currently a community park and special-use park for McMinnville, achieving a needed park level of service for residents in this northern area of McMinnville.
-If redeveloped into a MAC PAC facility, the natural recreational area would be lost to the community and surrounding neighborhoods, leaving this area of McMinnville with very limited park and open space amenities.
+DEVELOPMENT CAPACITY Comments Accommodates Space Program and Parking Requirements 3 Appears to have 10 developable acres just south of the Senior Center adjacent to NE McDaniel depth and breadth needed for a facility plan.
+(10 Developable Acres) Opportunity for shared parking with Senior Center Expansion Potential (Ability to expand 1-5Acres) 2 Expansion would probably need to occur eastward further into the existing tree stands of the be limited by the parcel configuration.
+Optimal and Effective Use of Site Assumes best use of site Prioritization of preserving existing park land 0 Currently a community park and special-use park for McMinnville, achieving a needed park lev residents in this northern area of McMinnville.
+If redeveloped into a MAC PAC facility, the nat would be lost to the community and surrounding neighborhoods, leaving this area of McMinn park and open space amenities.
 ECONOMIC VIABILITY Prominent Street Frontage Highway / Arterial Access 1 Access and visibility from Lafayette Avenue.
-Lafayette Avenue is a minor arterial but not necessarily a prominent street for through-put traffic.
+Lafayette Avenue is a minor arterial but not nece street for through-put traffic.
 Frontage to Lafayette Avenue is limited in size.
 NE McDaniel Street is the primary frontage and is a minor collector street.
-(See Appendix 1 - Street Functional Classification Map from the Transportation System Plan) Proximity to Compatible Amenities Parks Recreational Trails Community Gathering Places 2 MAC PAC facility would be located within the park, and depending upon the location could either be adjacent to or eliminate existing trail system and park amenity.
-Facility plan would need to incorporate existing park amenities into site plan - tree stands, nature trails, open spaces, etc., which could be both an opportunity and a challenge.
-No other park facilities or recreational trails nearby.
+(See Appendix 1 - Street Functional Classification Map from the Transportation System Plan) Proximity to Compatible Amenities Parks Recreational Trails Community Gathering Places 2 MAC PAC facility would be located within the park, and depending upon the location could eit eliminate existing trail system and park amenity.
+Facility plan would need to incorporate exis site plan - tree stands, nature trails, open spaces, etc., which could be both an opportunity an park facilities or recreational trails nearby.
 Adjacent to Senior Center.
 Across the street from Patton Middle School athletic fields.
-Partnership Potential 1 Limited financial partnership potential outside of corporate sponsorships etc, as Wortman Park is currently a city- owned facility and asset, and no neighboring partner needs have been identified.
+Partnership Potential 1 Limited financial partnership potential outside of corporate sponsorships etc, as Wortman Par owned facility and asset, and no neighboring partner needs have been identified.
 Could be utilized to expand senior center programming.
-Stimulate Local Tourism and Economic Development Provinity (Visibility to Highways 99W is most prominent street and commercial corridor in adjacency to this site.
-99W is comprised of large strip commercial highway frontage.
-Proximity/Visibility to HighwaysConnection to Downtown Site does not have visibility or access to 99W.
-Connection to downtown would be via 99W or Lafayette Avenue., both of which are not attractive corridors for connectivity to downtown.
+Stimulate Local Tourism and Economic Development 99W is most prominent street and commercial corridor in adjacency to this site.
+99W is compr commercial highway frontage.
+Proximity/Visibility to HighwaysConnection to Downtown 1 Site does not have visibility or access to 99W.
+Connection to downtown would be via 99W or Lafayette Avenue., both of which are not attrac connectivity to downtown.